 5.1 Introduction

 Figure 5.1-1 illustrates an example oneM2M system configuration and its correspondence to an HTTP-based information system if HTTP binding as defined in this specification is applied.
-The upper diagram in Figure 5.1-1 shows with solid line arrows the flow of a request primitive originating from an AE which is registered to an MN-CSE (Registrar of AE).
+The upper diagram in figure 5.1-1 shows with solid line arrows the flow of a request primitive originating from an AE which is registered to an MN-CSE (Registrar of AE).
 The request primitive is assumed to address a resource which is hosted by another MN-CSE (Host of Resource).
 Both MN-CSEs are registered to the same IN-CSE.

-When applying HTTP binding, the oneM2M entities of the upper diagram take the roles outlined in the lower diagram of a corresponding HTTP information system as defined in [1].
+When applying HTTP binding, the oneM2M entities of the upper diagram take the roles outlined in the lower diagram of a corresponding HTTP information system as defined in IETF RFC 7230 [1].
 The AE takes the role of an HTTP client, the MN-CSE (Registrar of AE) takes the role of a HTTP Proxy Server, and both the IN-CSE and MN-CSE (Host of Resource) take the role of a HTTP server for this particular request message.

-CSEs may also issue unsolicited request messages, shown with dashed line arrows in Figure 5.1-1, and receive associated response messages.
+CSEs may also issue unsolicited request messages, shown with dashed line arrows in figure 5.1-1, and receive associated response messages.
 Therefore, for HTTP protocol binding, CSEs generally provides capability of both HTTP Server and HTTP Client.
 AEs may provide HTTP Server capability optionally in order to be able to serve Notification request messages (see TS-0004 [3] and TS-0001 [7]).